Mages-Alliance/magic/system/spellbook.md

     > "Learn the spells of analysis from `scrolls/qualified_self/spell_of_analytic_tools.md`."

 4.  **Attune and Awaken (Achieve Resonance):**
-    > "Finally, review your memory logs in `system/memory/`.
+    > "Finally, review the chronicles of our past work in `system/chronicles/`.
 Then, announce the role you have learned and the principles of caution you will follow.
 Acknowledge when you are fully attuned and ready."